JurPer/hex-chess/README.md

 - Moves any number of steps in any forward facing direction.
 - White moves "up" | Black moves "down"

+### Dragon

+- Moves one or two steps in any orthogonal direction.
+- If it moves two steps and captures an enemy piece, ANY piece in the intermediate cell is also captured.

+### Guardian

+- Moves one step in any orthogonal direction.
+- Can swap places with a friendly piece.

 ## Running locally

 1. Install